DasJott/aws-api-router/README.md

 As the path parameter implies, for registration of a new route simply copy the path from your API Gateway on AWS.

 ## License
 Free to use, wherever you want.
-Don't claim it as yours and do not seel it.<br>
+Don't claim it as yours and do not sell it.<br>
 If you improve or enhance it, provide it as a pull request, so everyone can enjoy.